songlinlu/DSCAR/README.md

 # DSCAR & DSCARNet
 <br />

-### A simple tool for Raman spectra 2D representation and fast modeling
+### A new tool for Raman spectra 2D representation and fast modeling

 <br />